-Emergency Eye Care in Midtown, New York
+Emergency Eye Care in Woodcliff Lake, New Jersey

 What are Eye Emergencies?

 Eye trauma refers to an eye injury caused by a direct blow that causes damage to the eye, adjacent tissue, or surrounding bone structure.
 Eye traumas can occur in a number of ways, such as punches, a blow from a ball, or flying objects.
 The severity of eye trauma can range from minor to emergency.
-However, in all cases, one should seek medical attention and call Dr. James Sinoway as soon as possible.
+However, in all cases, one should seek medical attention and call James Sinoway O.D. as soon as possible.

 What Are the Symptoms of Eye Trauma?